-- One week later, HEYTEA-related messages on Weibo boomed and search results for HEYTEA posts written by well-known social media users exceeded five pages.
-Then, more and more newspapers and social media users began to talk about the brand, creating HEYTEA’s queues.
+- One week later, on Weibo, HEYTEA-related messages written by well-known social media users boomed meanwhile more and more newspapers and social media users began to talk about the brand, creating HEYTEA’s queue.

 - One month later, the brand reached maximum fame, and more detailed descriptions and reviews about its products were published.
 In the meantime, KOLs started to share HEYTEA photographs through their pages.

 In the following graph, the popularity of HEYTEA began to increase visibly on February 9, 2017, reaching peak fame on March 30, 2017.

 On March 26, 2017, there were 9541 Baidu searches on the keyword“HEYTEA”; the figure experienced a sharp increase to 25,909 on March 30, 2017.
 Source: From Baidu Index

 However, HEYTEA’s buzz in China now experiences decreasing popularity, as indicated by Baidu Index.
 Titles of news in China showed that the discussion on HEYTEA has evolved greatly since the maximum fame in March:

 - When the brand first opened its new shop in Shanghai, the news mainly focused on the waiting time for its products or on the limited purchase quota.
 On March 30, for instance,Sohu.com (搜狐科技) published an article titled “HEYTEA becomes a new ‘Wanghong’ and can be bought by costumers only upon presentation of their government-issued ID cards,” Referring to the yellow cattle phenomenon.